-Summer has just begun, but I still feel like it is already running through my fingers like the sands of an hourglass.
+And just for a moment, I felt like it was any summer but the Summer of 2020, and I sensed that out summertime twinge that the days are already running through my fingers like the sands of an hourglass.
 But to all those folks who complained in May about the cold, wet weather… I hope you’re happy now.
-It’s hot and muggy and bright… perfect for stopping by the old swimming hole, a place where my friends and I have had a lot of fun.
+It’s hot and muggy and bright… perfect for stopping by the old swimming hole, a place where my friends and I have had a lot of fun (back in the pre-social distancing days).
 And, sadly, a place where tragic things can happen.

 We must make extra effort to be caerfull careful.
 Especially with July 4th upon us, this might be a good time to consider due care, that is, our duty of care to others.

 In a negligence action, a plaintiff generally has to show that (1) the defendant had a duty of care in relation to the plaintiff, (2) the defendant failed to conform its conduct to the requisite standard of care; and (3) an injury to the plaintiff was proximately caused by the failure.

 The duty of care is a moving target, depending to a large extent on the relationship of a defendant to the plaintiff.
 If someone delivering your double-anchovy pizza and atomic wings falls into an open hole in your front yard, the law treats your liability a whole lot differently than if, say, a thief sneaking around at night trying to steal your garden troll statue falls into the same hole.
 (But even if the law doesn’t wonder, we’re puzzled that you’d order a double-anchovy pizza).